floweredscarf/su25/projects/game2048/index.md

 a deep understanding of everything just yet.

 Unlike later projects, this assignment has a great deal of scaffolding.
 Future assignments will require significantly more independence.
-For this project, we recommend that you work in pairs with a partner from your lab section.

 ## Overview